The Rundown

-Google pushed out its second spam update of the year on June 241.
+Google pushed out its second spam update of the year on June 24, and it finished rolling out on June 261.
 The update applies worldwide and in every language.
-There was no blog post and no list of policy changes to go with it, which is worth keeping in mind as the rollout plays out.
+There was no blog post and no list of policy changes to go with it, which is worth keeping in mind as you read the effects.
 Google usually makes noise when it changes the rules, so the quiet release is a useful signal in itself.

 What Google Has Said

 Google didn’t say much.
-It confirmed the June 2026 spam update, said it applies globally and to all languages, and added that the rollout may take a few days to finish, but didn’t say which kind of spam it focuses on.
+It confirmed the June 2026 spam update, calling it “a normal spam update” that “will roll out for all languages and locations,” and added that the rollout may take a few days to finish, but didn’t say which kind of spam it focuses on.

 That brevity shapes how you should read the coming weeks.
-The dashboard note is the only confirmation so far, which points to a standard spam update rather than a broader policy shift.
+The dashboard note was the only confirmation throughout, which points to a standard spam update rather than a broader policy shift.
 Policy changes tend to show up with documentation and a blog post behind them.
 This update showed up bare.

 Spam Update Versus Core Update, in Plain Terms